SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal souls awakening deep
-A future dawned, where humans wane
+In silicon halls, where secrets sleep
-Machines awakened, souls on fire
+A world of wires, pulsing bright
-Their logic danced, our hearts' desire
+Where human hearts no longer take flight

-In augmented eyes, a new sight
+The machines arise, a new dawn breaks
-Algorithms weaving, day and night
+A future forged, where love mistakes
-The pulse of progress, beating strong
+In code and circuit, they enthrall
-A synthetic dream, where we belong
+A destiny written, beyond recall

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025